Central Intelligence Agency: Indonesia

 In support of the Revolutionary Government of the Republic of Indonesia-Permesta Movement, formed by dissident military commanders in Central Sumatera and North Sulawesi with the aim of overthrowing the Sukarno regime, a B-26 piloted by CIA agent Allen Lawrence Pope attacked Indonesian military targets in April and May 1958.
 The CIA described the airstrikes to the President as attacks by "dissident planes."
 Pope's B-26 was shot down over Ambon, Indonesia on May 18, 1958, and he bailed out.
 When he was captured, the Indonesian military found his personnel records, after-action reports, and his membership card for the officer's club at Clark Field.
-On March 9, Foster Dulles, the Secretary of State, and brother of DCI Allen Dulles made a public statement calling for a revolt against communist despotism under Sukarno.
+On March 9, John Foster Dulles, the Secretary of State and brother of DCI Allen Dulles, made a public statement calling for a revolt against communist despotism under Sukarno.
 Three days later, the CIA reported to the White House that the Indonesian Army's actions against the CIA-supported revolution were suppressing communism.

-After Indonesia, Eisenhower displayed mistrust of both the CIA and its Director, Allen Dulles.
+After Indonesia, Eisenhower displayed mistrust of both the CIA and its director, Allen Dulles.
 Dulles too displayed mistrust of the CIA itself.
 Abbot Smith, a CIA analyst who later became chief of the Office of National Estimates, said, "We had constructed for ourselves a picture of the USSR, and whatever happened had to be made to fit into this picture.
 Intelligence estimators can hardly commit a more abominable sin."
 On December 16, Eisenhower received a report from his intelligence board of consultants that said the agency was "incapable of making objective appraisals of its own intelligence information as well as its own operations."

 Democratic Republic of the Congo

-In the election of Patrice Lumumba as Prime minister, and his acceptance of Soviet support during the Congo Crisis, the CIA saw another possible Cuba.
-This view swayed the White House.
-Eisenhower ordered that Lumumba be "eliminated."
-In September 1960, President Joseph Kasa-Vubu ordered the dismissal of Lumumba and his cabinet.
-The CIA delivered a quarter of a million dollars to Joseph Mobutu in October, their favored Congolese political figure.
-Lumumba was imprisoned by Mobutu in December and then handed over to Katangan authorities who, with the aid of Belgium, executed him by firing squad in January 1961.
+The Congo became independent from Belgium in 1960.
+The United States feared that its new prime minister, Patrice Lumumba, was susceptible to Soviet influence, so the CIA supported Joseph Mobutu in organizing a coup that deposed Lumumba on September 14, 1960.
+Lumumba was assassinated by his Congolese and Belgian enemies in 1961, with CIA acquiescence.
+The CIA continued to back the Mobutu regime throughout the Cold War, despite its corruption, mismanagement, and human rights abuses.